SATURDAY TABLE TALKS.

 Programme Director Foundation Studies (Art and Design) Swansea Metropolitan UWTSD

 10th May 2014: Mount Pleasant Baptist Church, Kingsway, Swansea

 Reframing spaces & places through poetry and imaginative extension – why and how?

-Join Anna Barratt, artist, and Huw Griffiths, architect, on the steps of Mount Pleasant Baptist Church, Kingsway, as they discuss their work with panel members Jonathan Arndell, Giles Smith, Steven Hooper, Craig Wood and chairperson Lyndon Jones.
+Join Anna Barratt, artist, and Huw Griffiths, architect, as they discuss their work with panel members Jonathan Arndell, Giles Smith, Steven Hooper, Craig Wood and chairperson Lyndon Jones.

 Jonathan trained at the Architectural Association, London and has been a registered architect for over 30 years.
 He has a wealth of experience in both new-build and refurbishment and has won awards for his work in both fields.

 - Giles Smith | Co-Founder of Assemble

 Giles is a founding member of the art, design and architecture collective, Assemble.
 Giles’ work with Assemble has aimed to collaboratively include the public in the process of making public spaces in order to invest their work with a strong sense of public ownership.
 With Assemble, Giles, has worked on a diverse range of projects, from events to strategies, in an equally diverse set of roles, from serving drinks to designing structures.
 Assemble are currently working in Swansea to create an extraordinary artwork for the corner of the LC.

 - Steven Hooper (Powell Dobson) | Architectural Technologist